M-S-D-P/sandeepm/index.md

 - Implementation of Remote Procedure Calls (RPC) and deep exploration into the blockchain ecosystem to meet specific client requirements.

-- Modification and enhancement of the Trading Platform, incorporating new features and robust security layers like KYC protocols.
+- Modifying and enhancing the Trading Platform, incorporating new features and robust security layers like KYC protocols.

 - Leading the implementation of real-time data analytics and visualization, notably focusing on OHLC data for comprehensive market analysis.

 - Serving as the primary liaison for the client, addressing and fulfilling project requirements promptly and efficiently.

 ### [SPACEHOPPER](https://www.spacehopper.com/) / USA
 Role: Sr.Developer | Team Size: 12